Use of restraints in rehabilitation homes among MPs’ concerns for proposed changes to Children and Young Persons Act

 In response, Minister for Social and Family Development Desmond Lee on Wednesday cited the case of a burly and well-built (about 1.83m) 15-year-old Boys’ Home resident who held his dormitory mate by the neck and lifted him off the ground.

-“This is one scenario where our officers find it essential to be able to deploy the use of restraints quickly, to safeguard the safety of the residents,” he said.
+“This is one of the many scenarios where our officers find it essential to be able to deploy the use of restraints and other measures quickly, to safeguard other residents,” he said.

-He stressed that restraints “will not be used as a punitive measure”, but only to “prevent escalation, escape or harm”.
+He stressed that the restraints "will not be used as a punitive measure".

+"But members will appreciate that there are indeed real-life situations where the use of such restraints is necessary to prevent escalation, escape or harm," Mr Lee said.

+He explained that MSF will put in place "stringent procedures and processes" when it comes to using restraints.

 REFORMATIVE TRAINING